A DIY Arduino-powered handheld game console

 Inspired by greatness

 dotMG is a hackable, Arduino-powered, DIY handheld game console inspired by the original Nintendo Game Boy (the DMG, which stands for “dot matrix game”). dotMG is currently in development, and the photos above are only of a prototype.
-The final product will be more polished (and likely more powerful) and will have these awesome features*:
+Currently, we’re looking at these awesome features*:

 - Brilliant 16-bit color 160x128 pixel TFT display

-- Beautiful 9-layer laser-cut acrylic case (with public SVG files for customization)
+- Beautiful shells for both console and game cartridges (with public CAD files for customization)

 - Real Game Boy Pocket buttons